ShannonWetnight/gameshelf/README.md

 ### Single Sign-On
 You can easily lock GameShelf behind SSO with Authelia, Tinyauth, Authentik, and more, by using forward Auth.
 > [!NOTE]
 > GameShelf was not created to natively support SSO, user creation, mapping, or profiles.
 The purpose of GameShelf is to offer a frictionless library of DRM-free games to a local network, typically between 1-10 users in size.
-Using SSO or branching and adding profile functionality can be done but extends beyond the scope of GameShelf's intended purpose.
+Using SSO or branching and adding profile functionality can be done but extends beyond the scope of GameShelf's intended purpose as a frictionless local file distributor.

 ### Cover Art
 GameShelf supports custom cover images for any game folder.
 To add your own artwork, place a cover image in the game’s directory using one of the supported file types: